RioRocker97/birb_classifier/developer_note.md

     - change development style to test locally then go-live on-cloud when it ready
     - still have no idea how gunicorn calling Webhook.py tho
     - can this container at least handle 100 simultaneous API callings ?
+- 25/8/2021
+    - modify Flex message template for better result and view
+    - found a way to implement openAI's completion API